red-gold/causality-docs/README.md

 # causality-docs

-causality document page for demo and APIs
+causality document page for demos and APIs

 ## demos
 - mnist